Rip Current Awareness Program

 The signs are posted at high-traffic beach access and bathing points in essentially every shore community along the New Jersey coast.
 Rip Current Awareness brochures are distributed at municipal buildings, beach badge check-points, and other strategic locations from Sandy Hook to Cape May.
 The initial Rip Current Awareness project was a partnership effort between NJSGC and the NJDEP, NJDOT, NJ Travel and Tourism, NOAA-NWS, and the NJ State Police OEM.

-Municipal officials interested in obtaining additional signs in English or in Spanish can contact the New Jersey Sea Grant Consortium at 732-872-1300 ext 10.
+Municipal officials interested in obtaining additional signs in English and Spanish, or copies of NJSGC’s rip current safety trifold brochure, please contact the New Jersey Sea Grant Consortium at 732-872-1300 ext 10.

 Any municipality or organization interested in arranging for a speaker or special presentation about rip currents for workshops, conferences, or public meetings can contact Dr. Jon Miller.